 Mold and mildew are no match for this 2.8-ounce tube of rot-resistant pure silicone caulk.
 The waterproof caulk provides up to 10 years of protection from stain-causing mold and mildew and is guaranteed to last as long as you own your home.
 The clear, squeezable formula goes on smooth with minimal odor and easily adheres to stone, metal, and other common shower and bath materials without staining.
 It dries in 30 minutes and cures in six hours.
-Amazon customers rated it 4.4 out of five stars, noting that comes out as “a smooth consistent bead,” “withstands high heat and keeps its integrity,” and simply “won’t mold.”
+Users note that comes out as “a smooth consistent bead,” “withstands high heat and keeps its integrity,” and simply “won’t mold.”